skip to main content

 The mere mention of “the holidays” can elicit thoughts of dollar signs, credit card debt, and stress at the idea of overspending.
 And when kids are involved, those thoughts may multiply as quickly as compound interest.

-If the thought of draining your savings account or spiraling into debt over a mountain of gifts sends you into a panic, you may want to rethink your spending habits this holiday season and try to get the kids on board with cutting back.
-It may just be the perfect time for teaching kids about the value of money and how much that video game truly costs.
+If the thought of draining your savings account or spiraling into debt over a mountain of gifts sends you into a panic, you may want to rethink your spending habits this holiday season.
+In fact, it may be the perfect time to teach your kids about the value of money and how much that video game truly costs.

-By roping your kids into how you are making your financial decisions this holiday season, you can show them from an early age what it means to be a savvy shopper or a responsible spender.
-What’s more, it can teach them to be thankful for what they have and not give in to the glitz and glamour of the holiday propaganda.
+By educating your kids about how you make your financial decisions this holiday season, you can show them from an early age what it means to be a savvy shopper or a responsible spender.
+What’s more, it can teach them to be thankful for what they have and not give in to the glitz and glamour of holiday propaganda.

 Lesson No. 1: Ditch the name brands

-Whether you are shopping for gifts or shopping for everyday essentials at the grocery store, it’s easy to show children how to save money by going generic — or, better yet, finding equivalent products at a dollar or discount store.
+Whether you are shopping for gifts or everyday essentials at the grocery store, it’s easy to show children how to save money by going generic — or, better yet, finding equivalent products at a discount store.
 By showing them at a young age there is no shame in bargain hunting, you will instill a sense of fun in hunting for the best price.

 Lesson No. 2: Budget for next year

 Honestly, it’s never too early to budget for the holiday season.
-The extra expenses are not limited to gifts; the extra food, alcohol, and travel expenses also add up.
+Extra expenses are not limited to gifts; the extra food, alcohol, and travel expenses also add up.

 The holidays are expensive all around, and as we know, the year always flies by.
 That’s why you can aim high by setting your savings goals now for next year, and use the planning as a way to teach your kids about money management.